 Well, there are a few things in common.
 Both are bipolar junction transistor and a current controlled device.
 Both are used for amplification and circuit switching.
 The main points are as below:

-- PNP stands Positive Negative Positive.
+- PNP stands for Positive Negative Positive.
 NPN stands for Negative Positive Negative.

 - The current direction in NPN is from collector to emitter and in PNP from emitter to collector.

 - Switching time is faster in NPN & slower in PNP.

 - NPN turns ON when the electron enters the base region.
 Whereas, PNP transistor turns ON when holes enter the base terminal.

 - In both the transistors, the emitter-base junction is forward biased and the collector-base junction is reverse biased.

 - The ground signal is high in the case of PNP and low for NPN.

 - The emitter arrow is pointed in for the PNP transistor, while it is pointed out in the case of the NPN transistor.